BeemFlow/beemflow/README.md

 ## Flows as Functions: Universal, Protocolized, and Language-Native

-> **BeemFlow is a protocol, not a YAML format.
-Build flows as native structs in any language—no YAML marshaling required.**
+> **BeemFlow is a protocol, not a CUE format.
+Build flows as native structs in any language—no CUE marshaling required.**

 The true power of BeemFlow isn't in YAML files—it's in the **universal protocol** that lets you define workflows as native data structures in any language.
 Think of it like JSON: the same data, tools, and workflow patterns, expressed in each language's most natural form.
 Run/execute workflows using any live BeemFlow runtime and receive flow outputs via native language SDKs, CLI/stdio, HTTP API, MCP, or any other interface.